David Starkey: England riots and black culture

-The BBC received more than 700 complaints (and broadcast regulator Ofcom a further 103) about the comments.
-A petition to demand a public apology from the BBC attracted more than 3,600 signatures.
+The programme was broadcast on Friday night; by the following Monday, the BBC had received 696 complaints, and the broadcasting regulator Ofcom a further 103, about the comments, and a petition demanding a public apology from the BBC had attracted over 3,600 signatures.
 Ofcom deemed the comments to have been part of a "serious and measured discussion" and took no action, and Starkey described the reaction as "hysteria about race".